James D. Robinson III: Personal life

 In 1957, Robinson married Bettye Bradley; they had two children and divorced in 1983.
 He married Linda Gosden Robinson in July 1984.
 They have two children together.

 In 1991, Robinson received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Henry Kravis.

-On March 18, 2024, Robinson died from respiratory failure, a complication of pneumonia, at a hospital in Roslyn, New York.
-He was 88.
+Robinson died March 18, 2024, aged 88, in Roslyn, New York, from respritory failure, caused by pneumonia.